 CONTENT: Read passages in the textbook and do text work as follows: Preview each reading via its title, visuals, and pre-reading questions.
 Answer True/False, Multiple Choice, and Short Answer questions.
 Skim readings for main idea.
 Scan readings for specific information.
 Use context clues to understand new vocabulary.
 Learn parts of speech and affixes.
 Make inferences and draw conclusions.
 Distinguish facts from opinions.
 Continue with literature.
-Introduce ADJECTIVE CLAUSES (who, whom, whose, which, and from opinions.
-Continue with literature.
-Introduce ADJECTIVE CLAUSES (who, whom, whose, which, an that).
+Introduce ADJECTIVE CLAUSES (who, whom, whose, which, and that).
 Review the writing process.
 TEST on reading and writing skills and grammar practiced during this fourth cycle of teaching.